 Blagdon Lake

-To start your walk, there’s a number of different places to park (see the photo of the map for more details), but the easiest place to park is on Blagdon Lane, where the public footpath starts in the woodland or at the free car park in Blagdon (BS40 7TE).
-From the car park in Blagdon, it is a 20 minute walk to the start of the woodland lake path.
+There are several parking options around the lake, but the easiest are on Blagdon Lane, where a public footpath leads into the woodland, or the free car park in Blagdon village (BS40 7TE).
+From the village car park, it’s around a 20-minute walk to reach the woodland lake path.

 Address